 Tundra swans migrate in large V-shaped or ribbon-like flocks.
+They sually live and travel in flocks; some wintering flocks can be quite large.
 Flocks are often heard before they can be seen.
 They are strong flyers and take flight by running across the water and slapping their wings on the surface.

 Breeding occurs during the summer in the Arctic tundra of Canada and Alaska.
 In autumn, adults and their young, called cygnets, fly south to the Bay region.
 Cygnets are as large as adults but are brownish-gray.
 They molt to white by late winter or early spring, when the swans return to the tundra to breed.

 Did You Know?